List of historic properties in Dateland, Arizona: Mormon Trail

 Arizona belonged to Mexico until the end of the Mexican–American War in 1848.
 In 1846, President Polk, authorized the army to recruit 500 Mormons to join their forces in the war with Mexico.
 The Mormon Battalion was mustered into service on July 16, 1846, in Council Bluffs, Iowa.
 Although the battalion was prepared to engage the enemy if necessary, the Mormon Battalion did not find an occasion to fire their weapons in combat.
 The government wanted to establish a southern route to California, as the northern route was impassable up to 9 months of each year due to snow in the mountains.
-The Battalion came through the area on December 30, 1846 with 25 wagons and road building equipment under the command of Stephan W. Kearney.
+The Battalion came through the area on December 30, 1846, with 25 wagons and road building equipment under the command of Stephan W. Kearney.
 They completed a 700-mile trail between New Mexico and California.
 The trail established by the battalion became known as the Mormon Battalion Trail.

 The Oatman family were members of the Mormon faith who left Independence, Missouri in August 1850, and headed towards California on the Butterfield Stage Road.
 They were attacked by the Apaches in March 1851.
 Royce and Mary Oatman and four of their seven children were murdered.
 The Apaches took two of the girls, 14 year old Olive and 7 rear old Mary Ann.
 They left one of the boys, Lorenzo, for dead.
 The girls were eventually sold to the Mohaves.
 The girls were accepted as members of the Mohave.
 Mary Ann died while in captivity and Olive was released by the Mohaves after her brother Lorenzo found out that she was still alive and where she was living.
-The site where nine members of the Oatman family are buried is located close to the Oatman Massacre site on Oatman Road in Dateland.
+The site where nine members of the Oatman family are buried is located close to the Oatman Massacre site on Oatman Highway in Dateland.